spurs v leicester city match reports

 27.04.1974 Tottenham's win was assured by Martin Chivers' 100th League goal for the club at White Hart Lane.

-Martin Peters and Ralph Coates linked up to create the chance for Chivers to power the ball home from just inside the area past Peter Shilton.
+Martin Peters and Ralph Coates linked up to create the chance for Chivers to power the ball home from just inside the area past Peter Shilton in the second half.
 Steve Earle hit the bar for the Foxes before the break and the game could have gone either way after the interval.

 Teams :